sindresorhus/got/readme.md

 ## Node 0.10.x

-It is a known issue with old good Node 0.10.x [http.Agent](https://nodejs.org/docs/v0.10.39/api/http.html#http_class_http_agent) and `agent.maxSockets`, which is set to `5`.
-This can cause low performance of application and (in rare cases) deadlocks.
+It is a known issue with old good Node 0.10.x [`http.Agent`](https://nodejs.org/docs/v0.10.39/api/http.html#http_class_http_agent) and `agent.maxSockets`, which is set to `5`.
+This can cause low performance and in rare cases deadlocks.
 To avoid this you can set it manually:

 ```js
 require('http').globalAgent.maxSockets = Infinity;
 require('https').globalAgent.maxSockets = Infinity;
 ```

-This should only ever be done if you have Node version 0.10.x and at the top-level application layer.
+This should only ever be done if you have Node version 0.10.x and at the top-level app layer.

 ## Related

 - [gh-got](https://github.com/sindresorhus/gh-got) - Convenience wrapper for interacting with the GitHub API

 ## Created by